The Basics of Tree Types from your Online Nursery Expert

 Evergreens are true to their name in that they typically stay green year-round.
-They come in many different varieties; If your needs include privacy.
+They come in wide different varieties; If your needs include privacy.
 Evergreens proliferate and provide an excellent barrier that not only provides visual privacy but can help with unwanted sounds as well.
 The same qualities of the evergreen that provide for privacy also function as windbreaks and can make a real difference in deflecting solid currents.
 The Canadian Hemlock is an excellent choice.

 As temperatures heat up, there is nothing more inviting than a lovely shade tree.
 If you enjoy creating an atmosphere for pleasant outdoor experiences, a tree with a nice billowing canopy is your best choice.
 In addition to the unadorned beauty that trees bring to your surroundings, the well-placed shade can help reduce energy costs, specifically those related to cooling your home.
 Trees planted on the south side of your house help decrease radiant heat transferred from the exterior walls of your home by helping block rays from the sun.
 A large variety of shade trees are available.
 The Red Maple is a long-running favorite.